mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 This is good but still has one flaw, if $nick contains \E, it will terminate the escaping sequence and subsequent character would be interpreted by PCRE.

-To solve the issue, you have to “escape” all the \E inside the value you’re using:
+To solve the issue, you have to "escape" all the \E inside the value you're using:

 .. code:: text

    /b\Q $+ $replacecs($nick,\E,\E\\E\Q) $+ \E\b/

-There’s no way to escape a character inside the escaping sequence \Q\E, you have to first terminate the sequence yourself with \E, then you have to match the actual \Emfrom the input with \\E, and then start a new escape sequence with \Q.
+There's no way to escape a character inside the escaping sequence \Q\E, you have to first terminate the sequence yourself with \E, then you have to match the actual \Emfrom the input with \\E, and then start a new escape sequence with \Q.

 Regex Identifiers
 ~~~~~~~~~~~~~~~~~